Mactory/django-pluggableappsettings/README.md

 ## CHANGELOG

 ### v.
+2.0.3 (2020-02-14)
+- If a setting is not defined on the `AppSettings` object, it is now retrieved from `django.conf.settings` if it is available there.
+This makes it possible to use the `AppSettings` as a drop-in replacement for `django.conf.settings`.
+Thank you [@mkay849](https://github.com/mkay849) for the pull request.

+### v.
 2.0.2 (2020-02-12)
-- Moving to a Readmy.md did not work for pypi... now it should be though.
+- Moving to a Readme.md did not work for pypi... now it should be though.

 ### v.
 2.0.0 (2020-02-12)
 - Breaking Change: Dropping Support for Python 2.
 Results in a dropping of support for Django 1.x.